Turbulent flows over porous and rough substrates: A unified characterisation from porous to rough substrates

 The function $f_{*}(\alpha,h)$ tends to unity for deep substrates and long exciting waves, and to vanish for shallow substrates or for small waves, making the substrates effectively impermeable and smooth in the latter cases.
 The first component can be thus identified as the admittance coefficient relating interfacial velocity and stress for large-scale flows over sufficiently deep substrates.
 One exception to this, though, is the coefficient $\mathcal{K}_{trsp}=K f_{\mathcal{K}t}(\alpha,h)$ relating the transpiration velocity $v^\prime$ and the pressure fluctuation $p^\prime$, which also vanishes for very long waves, and is maximum for an intermediate wavelength comparable to the depth.
 The discussion in \ref{subSec:BrkmInfer} highlights that, as $h$ increases, $\mathcal{K}_{trsp}$ reaches its asymptotic value significantly more slowly than the other four coefficients for the typical wavelengths in wall turbulence.
 This indicates that the principal effect of a finite depth is to decrease $\mathcal{K}_{trsp}$, i.e.~to suppress the pressure-excited transpiration at the interface.
 Given the strong correlation of this transpiration with $\Delta U^+$ discussed above, we would expect this suppression effect to play a leading role in determining the effect of substrate depth on drag.

-The above discussion is based on Darcy-Brinkman solutions, which are after all a mere model for the homogenised subsurface flow.
-We thus simply use it to guide us in proposing an empirical `equivalent permeability' $K_{eq}^t$ to incorporate the effect of substrate depth on transpiration,
+The above discussion is based on Darcy-Brinkman solutions, which are after all a mere model for the homogenised subsurface flow \rgm{-- they fail to capture, for instance, the discontinuity in macroscopic velocity shear across the interface, or the direct effect of granularity, which grows with the texture size $L^+$}.
+We thus simply use these solutions to guide us in proposing an empirical `equivalent permeability' $K_{eq}^t$ to incorporate the effect of substrate depth on transpiration,

 where the attenuating function $f_{\mathcal{K}t}(\tilde{\alpha},\tilde{h})$ is calculated from equation (\ref{eq:fh}$d$), and where the dimensionless wavenumber $\tilde{\alpha}$ and depth $\tilde{h}$ are defined by (\ref{eq:dimlessAlpha}) and (\ref{eq:dimlessH}).
 The value of $\alpha$ in (\ref{eq:DefKeq4}) should be chosen to represent the characteristic scale of the typical near-wall pressure fluctuations that excite transpiration at the interface.
 Informed by the spectra in figure \ref{fig:Spectra4_AllReKs}, we assume a characteristic wavelength $\lambda_p=150$ - $250\,\nu/u_\tau$ and thus $\alpha=\alpha_p=2\pi/\lambda_p$.
 In addition to $K_{eq}^t$ defined by (\ref{eq:DefKeq4}), for comparison we also define another `equivalent permeability' that incorporates the effect of substrate depth on slip,